suhail-9528/apna-college/README.md

 # apna-college
-the create a new folder
+the create a new folder you have to vaey very most git.